filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is safe to disable this flag.
 It is recommended to keep it enabled if `suid` flag is enabled too.

+### cet
+Pass the `--enable-cet` option to the configure script.
+Enable support for Intel CET (Control-Flow Enforcement Technology) aims to defend against return-oriented programming (ROP) and call-jump-oriented programming (COP/JOP) attacks via a shadow stack to keep track of expected return addresses and to raise faults when the return addresses don't match up with what's found in the shadow stack.
+The Indirect branch tracking is for the stopping of jump/call oriented attacks.

+This flag should only be enabled on supported CPUs.

 ### compile-locales
 Normally, only locales that are specified in the `/etc/locale.gen` configuration file are generated after the package is installed.
 Enabling this flag will ignore the aforementioned config and generate all available locales.
 This will extend the build time and is generally used for building stage images and bootstrapping.